 Pre-emergent for crabgrass control and other grassy weeds

-The cost of this program for a small property like the one within the yellow lines is usually $400 to $500 per season from March to late October
+The cost of this program for a small property like the one within the yellow lines starts at $350.00 per season from March to late October

-We also offer services like aeration and over-seeding to maintain a thick, weed-free lawn, the plugs pulled by the aerator loosens compacted soil consequently allows air, water, and nutrients to get into the soil.
+We also offer services like aeration and over-seeding to maintain a thick, weed-free lawn, the plugs pulled by the aerator loosen compacted soil consequently allowing air, water, and nutrients to get into the soil.

 Mosquito control: in addition to being very nuisance-they can carry many serious diseases, also they take away the fun of you being outdoors.